 Where to stay in Shymkent:

-- A bit nicer: Altair Hotel – Check out Altair Hotel now
+- A bit nicer: Altair Hotel is a decent hotel for people no inclined towards the hostel life – Check out Altair Hotel now

-Day 12: Day trip from Shymkent to Aksu river
+Day 12 in Kazakhstan: Day trip from Shymkent to Aksu river

 Aksu means “white water” in Kazakh, named for the glacial water that fuels the river.
 The park is a beautiful area of golden fields, steep gorges, and some water-worn rock formations.